BumbleBebis/di-workshop-03-functions/README.md

 ## Tasks

 1. Change `draw` to use the new `house` function.
-2. Change `draw` to show a `hous at the position of the mouse pointer.
+2. Change `draw` to show a `house` at the position of the mouse pointer.
 3. Change `draw` to show a row of three houses.
 4. Change your `house` function so it needs `width` and `height` as well as `x` any `y`